handresen/mariagdkdoc/pages/clientapi/geofencing/geofence_notificmanagement.md

 Geo Fence Nottifications are accessed through [INotificationHandlingService Interface] of the Geo Fencing Service.

-For additional information, see [Notifications](xxx/notifications.html)
+For additional information, see [Developer Reference, GeoFencing - Notifications](core_geofencing_notifications.html)

 ## Connect to service